1 Can I claim mis-sold PPI compensation?

 If you took out any kind of consumer loan, store card, credit card or mortgage in the 1990s or 2000s, you may have been mis-sold PPI.

-But there’s no need to hand 30% of your compensation to a no-win no-fee claims-management company – use our free tool and template letter to start your own claim and keep 100% of what you’re owed.
+But there’s no need to hand over 30% of your compensation to a no-win no-fee claims-management company, use our free tool and template letter to start your own claim and keep 100% of the money you’re owed.

 2 Use our free PPI tool